lChap701/Manage-a-Book-Trading-Club/README.md

 # [Manage-a-Book-Trading-Club](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/manage-a-book-trading-club)

-A project that was created for freeCodeCamp and is used to allow users to trade books when they have an account.
+A project that was created to earn a certificate from freeCodeCamp that allows users to trade books when they have an account.